-We make a lot of decisions in our life.
+Decisions, decisions.....
 From what's for dinner to what I want to do when I grow up, to who I want to (or don't want to) partner with.
-When possible, we try to do some planning.....but somehow planning for a pregnancy is not really well supported in our community nor in our complex healthcare system.
+When we have choices and can access our options, we are more likely to make decisions that work best for ourselves.
+Deciding to have children or not has not been well supported in our community nor in our complex healthcare system.
 We know there are plenty of birth control methods that work and sometimes it takes several tries to find the right one.
-Some require daily action, like taking a pill at the same time everyday or other methods may mean going to your provider every 3 months for the shot.
-For many, this could mean thinking about pregnancy prevention for about 30 years of your life (that's a lot of work!).
+Some require daily action, like taking a pill or other methods like the depo shot may mean going to your provider every 3 months.
 Juno4Me believes that everyone should know all their options and have access to every type of birth control; especially the most difficult to access and the most costly methods.
-Modern intrauterine devices (IUDs) and the contraceptive implant are not easily available ( may have to jump through a lot of hoops to finally get one) and they can be very expensive without insurance.
-They are considered safer than the typical pill/patch/ring since they don't contain estrogen, and more importantly you can forget about it and it's still doing it's primary job of pregnancy prevention.
-It's hard to believe, but these methods are as effective as getting your tubes tied or a partner getting a vasectomy BUT there's no surgery, it's easily reversible (no cost removal with any Juno4Me provider), and your fertility returns to baseline almost immediately.
+Modern intrauterine devices (IUDs) and the contraceptive implant are not easily available (may have to jump through a lot of hoops to finally get one) and they can be very expensive without insurance.
+Juno4Me was created to help bridge that gap but ultimately we want to make accessing any type of birth control simple.

 PROOF OF CONCEPT, LET's GIVE IT A TRY